Abeautifulsnow/pkgu/README.md

 # pkgu

 Find the out-dated packages installed by the Pip tool and update them.
-Inspired by 👉[depu](https://github.com/kevwan/depu)
+Inspired by 👉[depu(Go)](https://github.com/kevwan/depu).
+However, `pkgu` supports full and partial updates, which is more convenient and flexible.

 ## Usage